OfficeDev/office-js-docs-pr/docs/develop/json-manifest-overview.md

 The root level of the preview JSON manifest, which roughly corresponds to the **OfficeApp** element in the current XML manifest, is an anonymous object.

-Just as the children of **OfficeApp** are notionally divided into the base manifest and the **VersionOverrides** element; so too, the preview JSON manifest has a top-level "extension" property that roughly corresponds in its purposes and child properties to the **VersionOverrides** element, and the preview JSON manifest has over 10 other top-level properties, that collectively serve largely the same purposes as the child elements of **OfficeApp** other than  **VersionOverrides**.
-These other properties can be thought of collectively as the base manifest.
+The children of **OfficeApp** are commonly divided into two notional categories.
+The **VersionOverrides** element is one category.
+The other consists of all the other children of **OfficeApp** which are collectively referred to as the base manifest.
+So too, the preview JSON manifest has a similar division.
+There is a top-level "extension" property that roughly corresponds in its purposes and child properties to the **VersionOverrides** element.
+The preview JSON manifest also has over 10 other top-level properties that collectively serve the same purposes as the base manifest of the XML manifest.
+So, these other properties can be thought of collectively as the base manifest of the JSON manifest.

 > [!NOTE]
 > When it becomes possible to combine an add-in with other Microsoft 365 extension types in a single web app, then there will be other top-level properties that don't fit into the notion of the base manifest.
 Roughly speaking, there will be a top-level property for every kind of Microsoft 365 extension type, such as "configurableTabs", "bots" and "connectors".
 For examples, see the [Teams manifest documentation](/microsoftteams/platform/resources/schema/manifest-schema).
-This structure reveals that *the "extension" property represents "Office add-ins" from the perspective of Microsoft 365 as a whole*, in addition to corresponding to **VersionOverrides** from the narrow perspective of Office add-ins alone.
+This structure makes clear that the "extension" property represents an Office add-in as one type of Microsoft 365 extension.

 #### Base manifest

 The base manifest properties specify characteristics of the add-in that *any* type of extension of Microsoft 365, including Teams tabs or message extensions, would be expected to have, not just Office add-ins.
 These characteristics include a public name and a unique ID.
-The following table shows an approximate mapping of some critical top level properties in the preview JSON manifest to the XML elements in the current manifest, where the mapping principle is the *purpose* of the markup.
+The following table shows a mapping of some critical top level properties in the preview JSON manifest to the XML elements in the current manifest, where the mapping principle is the *purpose* of the markup.

 |JSON property|Purpose|XML element(s)|Comments|
 |:-----|:-----|:-----|:-----|